djwalker200/Dylan-Walker/MLSystems/Readme.md

 hyperparameter_search.py - Implementation and analysis on a variety of hyperparameter search methods

-multithreaded_SGD,py - Experiments with multiple approaches to optimize computational efficiency including parallel programming (explicit and implicit) as well as low-precision arithmetic.
+multithreaded_SGD.py - Experiments with multiple approaches to optimize computational efficiency including parallel programming (explicit and implicit) as well as low-precision arithmetic.

 optimization_methods.py - Experiments comparing the performance of multiple popular gradient-based optimization methods